 Soil Preparation: Plants grow best in soil that has been loosened before planting to allow ready penetration of oxygen and water.
 A shovel, spade, or rototiller works well for breaking ground, turning the soil, and chopping up clods; a rototiller comes in handy for preparing a large area.
 Spread 3–4″ of organic matter (such as compost, peat moss, well-rotted manure, or leaf mold) over the area to be prepared, then turn it into the soil to a depth of approximately 10–12″.
 We get good results by digging down just one shovel’s depth, and unless your soil requires extensive rehabilitation, you probably will, too.

 Planting: Your plants are fresh from the protected environment of a greenhouse and they need a gradual introduction to direct sun and stiff breezes before planting.
-Set plants outdoors in a sheltered, lightly shaded spot, increasing their exposure to sun and wind each day.
-At the end of one week (give or take a day or two), they'll be ready to go in the ground.
+Set plants outdoors in a sheltered, lightly shaded spot, increasing their exposure to sun and wind each day for up to 3 days.

 Before planting, check the moisture of the potting mix.
 Water thoroughly if it's dry.
 Then dig a hole just slightly larger than the pot.
 Remove the plant from the pot by grasping the rim, turning the pot upside down, and tapping it against the heel of your hand.
 If the plant is root-bound (the root ball matted with roots to the point that they all but obscure the potting mix), gently break up the sides of the ball with your thumbs and tease apart roots that are circling at the bottom.
 This operation encourages the roots to grow out of the potting mix and into the surrounding soil.
 Set the root ball in the hole so that the top of the ball is level with the surface of the soil.
 Then push soil around and just over the top of the root ball, firm the soil, and give the plant a thorough soaking to settle the soil.